 Tree Decorations are a great addition – personalised of course

-I found some great mirrored blanks on Amazon for just a few pounds and I added some images from Cricut Design Space to using permanent vinyl to make them extra special.
+I found some great mirrored blanks on Amazon for just a few pounds and I added some images from Cricut Design Space by using permanent vinyl to make them extra special.

-You could add the recipients name and those of other family members to make these extra special.
+You could add the recipient’s name and those of other family members to make this extra special.

-Amazon have a wooden version on sale now that may be more to you or your recipients taste.
+Amazon has a wooden version on sale now that may be more to your or your recipient’s taste.